helenajr/um_stratificaton/2_clean.md

 needed the date changed.
-Also some people did not have any follow up listed (normally overseas patients) which may make it appear as though their follow-up occurred before their primary treatment (normally the day before).
+Also some people did not have any follow up listed (normally overseas patients) which may make it appear as though their follow-up occurred before their primary treatment (normally the day before when they arrived at hospital).
 In these cases I set follow up to equal the day of their primary treatment.

 ``` r
 data <- data %>%